gobbyo/IoT/docs/tutorial-deployiothub.md

 - *Resource management*.
 Resource groups provide a convenient way to manage the lifecycle of your Azure resources.
 For example, you can use a resource group to deploy, update, and delete resources as a group, rather than managing them individually.
 - *Access control*.
 It is used to control access to your Azure resources.
 For example, you can use resource policies or role-based access control to grant or restrict access to specific resource groups or resources within them.

 **IoT hub** is a service that acts as a communication bridge between devices on an IoT network and a cloud-based server.
 It enables devices to send and receive data, and facilitates communication between devices and other systems.
-Below are various reasons to use an IoT hub:
+Below are IoT reasons to use an IoT hub:

 - *Device management*.
 IoT Hub enables you to manage and monitor your IoT devices, including provisioning, updating, and de-provisioning devices.
 - *Scalability*.
 It can handle a large number of connected devices, making it easy to scale up as the number of devices increases.